KhronosGroup/MoltenVK/README.md

 When running the `fetchDependencies` script, you must specify one or more platforms for which to build the external libraries.
 The platform choices include:

-	--all --macos --ios --iosfat --tvos --tvosfat
+	--all
+	--macos
+	--ios
+	--iossim
+	--tvos
+	--tvossim

 You can specify multiple of these selections.
-The `--iosfat` and `--tvosfat` selection builds one binary for each external library, with each binary including code for both *iOS* and *iOS Simulator* platforms, or  *tvOS* and *tvOS Simulator* platforms, respectively.
-The `--all` selection is the same as selecting `--macos --iosfat --tvosfat` and results in three binaries for each external library: a *macOS* binary, a *fat iOS* binary, and a *fat tvOS* binary.
-The more selections you include, the longer the build time.
+The result is a single `XCFramework` for each external dependency library, with each `XCFramework` containing binaries for each of the requested platforms.

+The `--all` selection is the same as entering all of the other platform choices, and will result in a single `XCFramework` for each external dependency library, with each `XCFramework` containing binaries for all supported platforms and simulators.

+Running `fetchDependencies` repeatedly with different platforms will accumulate targets in the `XCFramework`.

 For more information about the external open-source libraries used by **MoltenVK**, see the [`ExternalRevisions/README.md`](ExternalRevisions/README.md) document.